cfw-guide/ios.cfw.guide/_pages/en_US/updating/updating-to-14.8.md

 ## Required Reading

-If you're on an unsupported firmware version, you can update to 14.8 and use the Odysseyra1n jailbreak instead if your device is compatible.
+If you're on firmware version 14.5 or later, you can update to 14.8 and use the Odysseyra1n jailbreak instead if your device is compatible.

 This is achieved by simply updating through the Settings application normally.
 Because the latest version for these devices is 14.8, we can easily update to the desired firmware version.